Russia tries to ease concerns over Cyprus levy

 Later on Tuesday, Cypriot lawmakers overwhelmingly rejected the deeply unpopular tax on bank deposits, throwing into doubt the bailout deal for Cyprus needed to avert default and a banking collapse.

-Cyprus is a favored offshore center for Russian big business, thanks to its low taxes and light regulation.
+Cyprus is a favoured offshore centre for Russian big business, thanks to its low taxes and light regulation.
 It ranks as the largest source of foreign direct investment into Russia - money that is largely Russian in origin.

-In the first three quarters of 2012, direct investments from Russia to Cyprus reached $16.1 billion, Russian central bank data showed.
+In the first three quarters of 2012, direct investments from Russia to Cyprus reached $16.1 billion (10.6 billion pounds), Russian central bank data showed.

 The Russian banking system's capital adequacy ratio - a liquidity cushion essential to absorb possible shocks - stood at 13.6 percent as of February 1, above the 10 percent minimum required by the central bank.